 The Children’s Advertising Review Unit (CARU), founded in 1974 to promote responsible children’s advertising, is an investigative unit of the advertising industry’s system of self-regulation.
 Policies and procedures for CARU are developed by the Advertising Self-Regulatory Council (ASRC).
 CARU is administered by the Council of Better Business Bureaus.

-CARU is the children’s arm of the advertising industry’s self-regulation program and evaluates child-directed advertising and promotional material in all media to advance truthfulness, accuracy and consistency with CARU’s Self-Regulatory Program for Children’s Advertising, including CARU’s guidelines, and relevant laws.
+CARU, the children’s arm of the advertising industry’s self-regulation program, evaluates child-directed advertising and promotional material in all media to advance truthfulness, accuracy and consistency with CARU’s Self-Regulatory Program for Children’s Advertising, including CARU’s guidelines, and relevant laws.